xiaohutai/jsonapi/readme.md

 -------------

-In order to enable JSON serving for any content type, it has to be added to the extension's configuration file, located at `app/config/extensions/jsonaccess.bolt.yml`.
+In order to enable JSON serving for any content type, it has to be added to the extension's configuration file, located at `app/config/extensions/jsonapi.bolt.yml`.

-See the provided `config.yml.dist` for an example configuration with a brief explanation.

-Note in particular that content types that you don't mention in the configuration file won't be served by the JSONAccess extension.
+Note in particular that content types that you don't mention in the configuration file won't be served by the JSONAPI extension.

 Calls
 -----

-JSONAccess implements RESTful semantics for all calls, mapping resources as
+JSONAPI implements RESTful semantics for all calls, mapping resources as
 follows:

 - `/json/{contenttype}` returns a list of records of the specified contenttype.